I Dwell In You, You Dwell In Me, For Eternity.

-Aging whether we want it or not, due to the process known as senescence, which refers to as the process of deteriorating with age, when our cells lose the power of division and growth.
+Aging whether we want it or not, which is due to the process known as senescence, which refers to the process of deteriorating with age when our cells lose the power of division and growth.

 From the above, we can conclude that death is not a mysterious thing that comes and takes away our life.
 It’s not the calling of God that we hear and say, ‘yes, I am coming.’

 Death is a process that takes place in our bodies, either because of the damage to our cells and organs caused by what we take in, what we come across, what hits us, or the natural deterioration of our organisms.

 The death of my dad, brothers, and many other loved ones, whose lives were shattered in 1994, was caused by the fact that some compatriots, who understood how human bodies functioned, decided to disrupt and destroy the biological systems of my people and cause their death.
 This is a fact, and the sooner we understand it, the quicker we shall make decisions to prevent a recurrence.
 No Rwandan should ever die because a compatriot has decided to end his or her life.

 My mother also died because of a disruption of her biological functions.
 However, the difference between the death of those who were murdered is that my mother died of diabetes.
 The American Diabetes Association states that lifestyle factors and genetics cause type 2 diabetes.
 When we understand that what we take in our bodies and how we take care of our bodies may lead to our physical death, we start making better lifestyle decisions.